Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ### Accessing Widget Size

 We can query information about a widgets current and target size using multiple functions, some of which are only available after a widget is **realized**.
-Realization means that the widget is initialized, has chosen its final size on screen, and it ready to be displayed.
+Realization means that the widget is initialized, has chosen its final size on screen, and is ready to be displayed.
 When these conditions are met, any widget will emit its signal `realize`.

 Once realized, [`get_allocated_size`](@ref) and [`get_position`](@ref) return the current size and position of a widget, in pixels.

 This size may or may not be equal to what we size-hinted the widget to, as size-hinting only determines the widgets *minimum size*.
 The layout manager is free to allocate a size larger than that.

 Lastly, [`get_natural_size`](@ref) will access the size preferred by the layout manager.
 This size will always be equal to or larger than the size request.
-When trying to predict the size a widget will, `get_natural_size` will give us the best estimate.
+When trying to predict the size a widget has, `get_natural_size` will give us the best estimate.
 Once the widget is realized, `get_allocated_size` and `get_position`  will gives us the exact value.

 Layout management is very complex and the algorithm behind managing the size of the totality of all widgets is highly sophisiticated.
 Users of mousetrap are not required to understand this exact mechanism, only how to influence it.